• Skip to primary navigation

 • Yummly

-Fresh berries take center stage in this decadent and creamy fruit salad recipe.
+Fresh fruits take center stage in this decadent and creamy fruit salad recipe.
 An easy to make, creamy deliciousness made with only a handful of ingredients and 5 minutes of time.

-Next time try this mango fruit salad with a delicious honey dressing.
+Next time try this easy fruit salad with a delicious honey dressing.

-A close up look at a bowl of creamy fruit salad on a wooden surface.
+A top view of cups of creamy fruit salad on a wooden board.

 A simple syrup, sour cream and table cream is mixed together to create a luscious cream.
 Berries are folded into this creamy base and top with fresh sliced fruit.
 It's a fun dessert for adults and kids.